 For this homemade body wash with essential oils, I’ve gone with lavender and eucalyptus oils because I like the contrast of the floral with something stronger but you can choose whatever essential oils that appeal to you.
 You can go over the top floral or go for something citrusy or even a bit of spice.

 Homemade body wash with essential oils

-2tbs clear honey
+2 tbs clear honey

-A4 vinyl matte white stickers (for the labels – download free template below)
+printable labels – download free template below

 *There are loads of carrier oils to choose from including coconut oil, jojoba oil, almond oil and more.
-I chose apricot kernel as I had some (from my previous attempts) and also because I wanted an oil that doesn’t feel oily on the skin.
+I chose apricot kernel as I had some (from my previous attempts) and also because I wanted an oil that doesn’t feel too oily on the skin.